DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 We measured the voltage across the capacitor using the resistor R3 and set it up as shown in the image below.

-The following values were obtained from the testing
+The initial voltage of the circuit was measured by removing the capacitor and The following values were obtained from the testing the circuit and recording the values from the oscilloscope,

 | Time   | Voltage |